What is the Imagely Fund?

 2016 Winners of the Imagely Fund

 This grant is open to both professional and emerging photographers from any country, worldwide.
+The grant is focused on environmental and humanitarian photography.
 Applicants must be over 21 years of age and should have a proven ability to produce outstanding imagery and coherent photo essays, as well as the background necessary to carry out the proposed project.
 This means that for photographers planning to complete a project in a country other than their own country of origin, there should be a clear demonstration of preparation for work in that country (i.e. proper visas, contacts, language training, etc.), and preferably some experience in the country or a good deal of experience and understanding of the culture and language/customs.

 Each submission may contain only one project proposal.
 Each applicant may apply only once per submission cycle.
 Applications are not carried over to the following year.
 All applications must be submitted in English, online using our online form.